A reverse ES (CVaR) optimization formula: Worst-case risk under model uncertainty

 and thus, for the minimization of ES, it suffices to minimize the mean excess loss $\E[(f(y,\mathbf X)-t)_+]$ for each $t\in \R$, which is more convenient in many specific settings; see the review in \cite{RU13}.

 In contrast, Theorem \ref{th:new1} has a maximum operator in its formula \eqref{eq:new1}, and it is useful in maximization problems.
 Moreover, even though risk often needs to be minimized, a maximum naturally appears in the presence of model uncertainty, which is often addressed via a worst-case approach.
 The worst-case risk evaluation under uncertainty appears in, e.g., \cite{GS89} and \cite{MMR06} in the context of decision making, \cite{GOO03} and \cite{ZF09} in the context of optimization, and \cite{EPR13} in the context of risk aggregation.
 More precisely, suppose that there is uncertainty about a random vector $\mathbf X$, assumed to be in a set $\mathcal U$, and $f:\R^d\to \R$ is a loss function.
-Theorem \ref{th:new1} implies that the worst-case mean excess loss can be computed by (recall that the convention is $0\times \infty=0$)
+Theorem \ref{th:new1} implies that the worst-case mean excess loss can be computed by (recall that the convention is $0\times \infty=0$), via exchanging the order of two suprema,

+which allows us to use rich existing results on worst-case ES.
+Moreover, the maximization over $\alpha \in [0,1]$ is attainable under a condition of uniform integrability, as we show below.